MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Microsoft Flow

-If you want to use your trained model in Microsoft Flow, you can find more information [here](text-classification-model-in-flow.md).
+If you want to use your trained model in Microsoft Flow, you can find more information in [Use text classification model in Microsoft Flow](text-classification-model-in-flow.md).

 ## What if the model is not writing new tag suggestions?